Best Time To Visit Tonga

 The best time to swim with whales in Tonga is any time during whale season — otherwise, the whales are not there!

+Instead of thinking about "best time" in terms of what month to come, it is really best to think about your water time.
 The more days you put in on the water, the higher your chances of having memorable, meaningful encounters.
 We tend to see and swim with the whales almost every day, but we aim for real, quality encounters, not just fleeting glimpses of the whales.
 Our guides and boat captains know when and where to put you in the water to make sure this happens.

 If you want to have interactive experiences with moms and calves, October is your best choice.
 If you want more diverse interactions, not with just moms and calves, July through September are months you should look at, you will still see moms and calves, but you may also see heat runs, mating behavior between two adults or more, juveniles etc.